What is Remission of Rheumatoid Arthritis? part 3

 1) The first goal was clear: make Rheumatoid Arthritis patients feel better.

-2) Disability was generally treated with surgery.
+2) Disability was later treated with surgery.

 3) Increasingly, however, the goal of treatment for RA has become to thwart joint damage.